-Among distinguished sociologists, Theodor Adorno was one the foremost thinkers on aesthetics and philosophy, and a critic of both fascism and the 'cultural industries'.
+Among distinguished sociologists, Thedor Ludwig Adorno was one the foremost thinkers on aesthetics and philosophy, and a critic of both fascism and the 'cultural industries', a phenomenon of the modern society in which the masses are being fed what to do, buy or consume through mass campaigning and advertising, giving a sense of false contentment and pushing the citizens into mindless consumer culture.
 Theodor Adorno was a member of the Frankfurt School of critical theory.
 Theodor Adorno spent a great part of his life in his native Germany.
 Theodor Adorno argued that social theory had to maintain a critical edge.

+The Authoritarian Personality is not only one of the most significant works of social psychology ever written, it also marks a milestone in the development of Adorno’s thought, showing him grappling with the problem of fascism and the reasons for Europe’s turn to reaction.
 Adorno attacked approaches used in social studies, those claiming to be scientific and quantitative, because they did not provide a basis for the transformation of society.
 Adorno is best known for his critique of mass culture in the modern world.